Super on paid parental leave

 Super on paid parental leave will help new parents look after their future while they look after their family.

-From 1 July 2025, the Australian Government will pay super on its parental leave pay to support eligible working parents to take time off work after a birth or adoption.
+The Australian Government pays super on its parental leave pay to support eligible working parents to take time off work after a birth or adoption.

 The super boost means eligible parents of babies born or adopted on or after 1 July 2025 will receive an extra 12% of their government-funded Paid Parental Leave as a contribution to their super fund.